zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 The PAR files and pilot BIDS indicated `RL`, and the Nifti header has `sform_xorient` and `qform_xorient` of `Right-to-Left` as well.
 But `taskfmri_preprocessingSPM_func.m` L147-165 indicates ascending (`spm.temporal.st.prefix = 'a'`) and continous slices (`spm.temporal.st.so = (1:42)`) and based on the [SPM wiki](https://en.wikibooks.org/wiki/SPM/Slice_Timing#Philips_scanners) ascending single package on this axis is left to right.

-*What's the problem and what do I know?*
+*Confusion and reaching out to Todd for clarification:*

-- Todd says EPIs are continous ascending and Anterior to Posterior phase encoding but fieldmaps are right to left.
+- Todd says EPIs are continous ascending and Anterior to Posterior **phase encoding** but fieldmaps are right to left.
 - The matlab script `taskfmri_preprocessingSPM_func.m` doesn't say anything explicit about slice encoding direction.
 I assumed it would be right-left axis dues to the `PrepDirection` field.
 - The first post linked above mentions a `Slice scan order = “HF”;` field from a console report that they use to infer the slice encoding direction.
 I haven't been able to locate such a field in the par files.
 - Do the par files for the fmap and anatomicals also have the same Prepdirection?
 Yes, so it's unclear whether this parameter refers to anything specific regarding the functional files.
-- Do I even need the SliceEncodingDirection especially if I'm not using fieldmaps (that would have required me to specify a `PhaseEncodingDirection` which might have taken precedence over the SliceEncodingDirection for slice timing correction)?
+- Do I even need the `SliceEncodingDirection` especially if I'm not using fieldmaps (that would have required me to specify a `PhaseEncodingDirection` which might have taken precedence over the `SliceEncodingDirection` for slice timing correction)?
 No, based on the fmriprep documentation this doesn't seem required.
-- **Does 42 slice with 3 mm thickness in AP direction make sense to capture the whole brain**  The average brain dimensions are 140 x 167 x 93 (w x l x h)
+- 42 slices with 3 mm thickness in AP *slice encoding* direction would *not* make sense to capture the whole brain.
+The average brain dimensions are 140 x 167 x 93 (w x l x h).
+The only dimension where this would capture the whole brain is superior-inferior.
+Slice encoding direction is not the same thing as phase encoding direction!

-Mike's comments:
+*Confusion and reaching out to Mike for clarification:*

 ```
 The normal to the slice planes (2D multislice images) is superior-inferior (or inferior-superior).
 The slices look like they might have been AC-PC aligned at the time of scanning.